ragaeeb/tafrigh/README.md

 # Tafrigh

-Tafrigh is a NodeJS library designed to streamline the transcription of audio and video files using external APIs such as Wit.ai.
-It includes built-in features for audio processing like noise reduction, silence detection, and automatic chunking, allowing the processing of large files in a more efficient manner.
-Tafrigh also enables smart concurrency management for parallel transcriptions and offers advanced configuration options to improve transcription accuracy.
+Tafrigh is a TypeScript-based NodeJS audio processing library inspired by the Python Tafrigh project.
+It simplifies the process of transcribing audio files using external APIs like Wit.ai.
+The library includes built-in support for splitting audio into chunks, noise reduction, and managing multiple API keys to optimize transcription workflows for larger files.

 ## Features

--   **Audio Splitting**: Automatically splits audio into manageable chunks based on silence detection, making large files easier to process.
+-   **Audio Splitting**: Automatically splits audio files into manageable chunks based on silence detection, which is ideal for services that impose file size limits.
--   **Noise Reduction**: Built-in noise reduction filters, such as high-pass filters and dialogue enhancement, improve transcription accuracy.
+-   **Noise Reduction**: Apply configurable noise reduction and dialogue enhancement to improve transcription accuracy.
--   **API Integration**: Uses Wit.ai for transcription of audio chunks.
+-   **Transcription**: Seamlessly integrates with Wit.ai to transcribe audio chunks, returning results in `.json` format.
--   **Concurrency Management**: Utilizes a dynamic approach to determine the optimal number of concurrent transcription processes based on the number of available API keys and the client's specified limits.
+-   **Smart Concurrency**: Supports cycling between multiple Wit.ai API keys to avoid rate limits.
--   **Error Handling & Logging**: Provides robust error handling and custom logging using the pino logging framework, with configurable verbosity.
+-   **Flexible Configuration**: Offers a range of options to control audio processing, silence detection, chunk duration, and more.
--   **Output**: Transcriptions are currently saved in .json format, making it easy to work with structured data.
+-   **Logging Control**: Uses the `pino` logging library, with logging levels configurable via environment variables.

 ## Installation